 I’ve been on countless job interviews and while it’s gotten easier, most times I’m so nervous that I feel like throwing up before the interview.
 I’ve struggled with so many challenges during interviews.
 For me, the worse ones are panel interviews.
 I’m usually okay if there’s only one person in the room, but when there are 2 or 3 people are staring at you for an answer and you aren’t sure what to say, it’s intimidating.

-However, throughout my mistakes (and thankfully I’ve never actually thrown up), I’ve learned 3 tricks to help me go into an interview more prepared
+However, throughout my mistakes (and thankfully I’ve never actually thrown up), I’ve learned 3 tricks to help me go into an any interview more prepared.

 1. Arrive Early & Get Comfortable